acelliott1218/task-smasher/README.md

 * Responsive design
 * Interaction-rewarding buttons
 * Pulsing main images on index.html and our_story.html
-* Overall design made to reward friendly competition, repeat visits, and early committment
+* Overall design made to reward friendly competition, repeat visits, and early commitment
 * Humanizing backstories, emotional tie-ins, and continuous encouragement throughout the our_story page
 * Concise and blunt signup page
-*  Successful signup leads to a success page
+*  Successful signup leads to a successful page
 * 3 Adventure trips and information

 ### Features Left to Implement

 * Converting the tablet view of the lifehacks into a flashcard design, flipping around to show the text on click.
 This will be added in a future version.
 * A hall of fame page, showing previous "winners" in the competition for the relevant months' lifehack.
-* Text-cracking effect on click for the navbar items, matching the hammer-coming-down faux-animation on laptops, desktops, and larger tablets
+* Text-cracking effect on clicking for the navbar items, matching the hammer-coming-down faux-animation on laptops, desktops, and larger tablets

 ## Technologies